Eligibility Criteria and Assessment Guidelines

 In registering a work for consideration by the Green Room Awards, the company or individual must first establish the work’s eligibility, and then opt for consideration by one of the seven artform panels.
-All panels reserve the right to add and exclude awards on a year by year basis, depending on the work viewed and judged across the year.
+All panels reserve the right to add and exclude the range of awards on offer for a given year, depending on the work viewed and judged across that year.

 You are eligible to be considered for a Green Room Award if your work: